meet-sathya-tech/SPOTIFY_MySQL/README.md

 Pandas
 Matplotlib
 Regular Expressions (Regex)
-Project Structure
-SPOTIFY_MySQL
-│
-├── spotify.py
-├── spotify_mysql.py
-├── spotify_mysql_urls.py
-├── mysql.query.sql
-├── spotify_track_data.csv
-├── track_urls.txt
-└── README.md

 Implementation
 This project was developed to gain practical experience with API integration and database management using Python.
 The application authenticates with the Spotify Web API using the Client Credentials flow provided by Spotipy.
 A Spotify Track ID is extracted from the provided track URL using Regular Expressions before sending a request to the API.
 The API returns track information in JSON format.
 The application processes the response and extracts relevant details including the track name, artist, album, popularity score, and duration.

 The retrieved data can be:
 Displayed using Pandas
 Exported to a CSV file
 Stored in a MySQL database